chellapandiM/CVIP-internship/README.md

 ## Overview

 This repository contains a data analysis project focused on understanding and analyzing customer behavior based on transactional data.
-The goal of this project is to perform exploratory data analysis (EDA) to derive valuable insights into customer preferences, purchasing patterns, and overall behavior.
+The goal of this project is to perform exploratory data analysis (EDA) to derive valuable insights into customer preferences, purchasing patterns, and overall behavior using Google Colab.

 ## Project Structure